 You really care but you do not have the mental, emotional, and as well physical strength to deal with the problem at the moment.
 You really want to know all that happens in your absence in your baby’s daily activities, all the details.
 I mean every bit of it.

 Working mum bond with her child

-I have, you too might also have heard or listened to some women as they complain about their secret fears concerning their teenage children.
-The disturbed woman may wonders why her teenage child is more quite, detached, irate and picky at meals?
-Why the child she loves, cares for and provides so much for still feel unwanted, lonely, unappreciated, confused and unduly stubborn.
+You may have heard or listened to some women as they complain about their secret fears concerning their teenage children.
+The disturbed woman may wonders why her teenage child is more quiet, detached, irate, and picky at meals?
+Why does the child she loves, cares for, and provides so much for still feel unwanted, lonely, unappreciated, confused, and unduly stubborn?

 They have many questions but reluctant to ask you.
 They hear many things they are confused about.
 Also, experience things that need clarification from someone they trust and can rely upon.
 And who is else fits more for such an honorable role than the mum?
 So your unavailability can affect the bond between you and your child

 Work pressure compare to the duty of full-time parenting

 As a working mother, I believe in your work, especially for your child.
 You wake early, rush to the office; deal with a difficult and demanding boss and jealous and competitive colleagues.
 You deal with the pressure of work deadlines, threats, and fear of losing the job.
 Probably, you Lead a productive team, manage an organization, or build a conglomerate.

 You might just sit down and thoroughly think and compare the work of proper and dedicated parenting to the above-mentioned duties of a working-class mum.
 Loving and caring, training, and helping your children grow and develop through stages of life Is also Dignified and satisfying.
 Seeing them grow physically, emotionally, and mentally healthy could be thrilling.
 Watching them develop into loving and confident, successful, mature, and responsible individuals is indeed a great reward of motherhood.